Angienoelhaverly/Pewlett-Hackard-Analysis/README.md

 ## Summary
 Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-* How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+* How many roles will need to be filled as the "silver tsunami" begins to make an impact?: According to the database, 90,398 roles will have to be filled in the next few years.
+The HR department should intially focus on Senior Enginner and Senior Staff roles as 29,414 and 28,254 positions will need to be filled, respectively.
 * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?